- 7 minutes to read

 Important

-After clicking Update, you must also click the Save button to persist all changes to the Search Field itself.
+After clicking Update for expressions, you must also click Save to persist all changes to the Search Field itself.

 After saving, you can re-index to apply this Search Field to existing messages in your Log Databases.